liusolon/getssl-doc/README.md

 # getssl-doc

-The getssl-doc help you to deploy Let’s Encrypt free certificate.
+The getssl-doc help you to deploy Let’s Encrypt free certificate on Apache server.

 # Overview